Blog /

 National Concussion Awareness Day is recognized by the Brain Injury Association of America and takes place every year on the third Friday of September.
 The purpose of the day is to bring more discussion around concussions and lessen the complacency that surrounds them.
 That complacency causes people to discount how serious concussions are to the point that they don’t even think that they’ll happen.

-Causes and Symptoms
+Causes and symptoms

 Falls that include head trauma (or being struck in the head) are the most common cause of concussions.
 But a blow to the head is not the only cause of concussion.
 Anything that causes the brain to move inside the head and collide with the skull—including an impact to the body that creates a whiplash effect—can cause a concussion.
 One of the greatest misconceptions is that all concussion sufferers lose consciousness.

 Symptoms of a concussion vary and are typically dependent on their severity.
 A grade one concussion is mild with symptoms that last less than 15 minutes and there is no loss of consciousness.
-A grade two concussion is moderate, has no loss of consciousness but symptoms last longer than 15 minutes.
+A grade two concussion is moderate, and has no loss of consciousness but symptoms last longer than 15 minutes.
 A grade three concussion is severe in that the person loses consciousness (even if only for a few seconds) and symptoms seem to be more prevalent.

 Symptoms can be delayed for a couple of days and are hard for some to recognize because concussions don’t feel the same from one person to the next.
 It’s also worth noting that if you’ve had a concussion before, your first concussion may feel different from your second.